Measuring topological descriptors of complex networks under uncertainty: Introduction

-where $i,j \in \{1,2,\dots,N\}$, $ t \in \mathbb{R}$ ; the function $f_i : \mathbb{R}^D \to \mathbb{R}^D $ and $g_{ij} : \mathbb{R}^D \times \mathbb{R}^D \to \mathbb{R}^D $ respectively define the intrinsic and interaction dynamics of the $D$-dimensional units.
-The function $\mathbf{u}(t)$ represents the external drivers, $\boldsymbol{\eta}(t)$ is a dynamic noise term and $\boldsymbol{\gamma}$ is a set of dynamic parameters.
-Finally, the term $A_{ij}$ define the interaction topology in terms of the adjacency matrix $\bA$ such that $A_{ij} = 1$ if there is a direct physical interaction from unit $j$ to $i$ and $A_{ij} = 0$ otherwise.
-This matrix completely defines a network, that is an abstraction used to model a system that contains discrete, interconnected elements.
+where $i,j \in \{1,2,\dots,N\}$, $ t \in \mathbb{R}$ ; the function $\Psi_i : \mathbb{R}^D \to \mathbb{R}^D $ and $\Phi_{ij} : \mathbb{R}^D \times \mathbb{R}^D \to \mathbb{R}^D $ respectively define the intrinsic and interaction dynamics of the $D$-dimensional units.
+The function $\mathbf{u}(t)$ represents external drivers, $\boldsymbol{\eta}(t)$ is a dynamic noise term and $\boldsymbol{\gamma_i}$ is a set of dynamic parameters.
+Finally, the term $A_{ij}$ defines the interaction topology in terms of the adjacency matrix $\bA$ such that $A_{ij} = 1$ if there is a direct physical interaction from unit $j$ to $i$ and $A_{ij} = 0$ otherwise.
+This matrix completely defines a network, that is, an abstraction used to model a system that contains discrete, interconnected elements.
 The elements are represented by nodes (also called vertices) and the interconnections are represented by edges.
-In general, one should take into account the response of the experimental setup used for measuring the state (and the measurement noise), resulting in a vector $\mathbf{s(x(t))}$ of measured observables which is a function of $\mathbf{x}(t)$.
-In many cases, the reconstruction problem relies solely on the vector $\mathbf{s}(t)$, a multivariate time series.
-Many different methods have been proposed to recover the structure of the interactions between dynamical units from time series~(see e.g.~\cite{nitzan2017revealing, lacasa, tiago, runge, runge2012, runge2019inferring, runge_kretschmer2016, mccracken2014convergent, timme2014revealing,kumar2012correlation, zanin2018topological}).
-In general, they consist of two steps: the quantification of the interaction between units -- typically measuring pairwise correlations or statistical causality between units, or mapping information flow from the observed collective dynamics -- and then to apply a criterion to decide whether the measured interaction is effective or not.
+In general, one should take into account the response of the experimental setup used for measuring the state (and the measurement noise), resulting in a vector $s(\mathbf{x(t)})$ of measured observables which is a function of $\mathbf{x}(t)$.
+In many cases, the reconstruction problem relies solely on the vector $s(\mathbf{x(t)})$, a multivariate time series.
+Many different methods have been proposed to recover the structure of the interactions between dynamical units from time series~(see e.g.~\cite{nitzan2017revealing, lacasa, runge, runge2012, runge2019inferring, runge_kretschmer2016, mccracken2014convergent, timme2014revealing, kumar2012correlation, zanin2018topological, timme}).
+The most widely used in practice, consist in the quantification of the interaction between units through an appropriate discriminating statistic -- typically measuring pairwise correlations~\cite{bassett_cor} or statistical causality between units~\cite{sun}, or mapping information flow from the observed collective dynamics~\cite{runge_multi} -- and then to apply a criterion to decide whether the measured interaction is significant or not~\cite{bassett2014cross, saint2020bionetwork, pvalue_thresh_bullmore}.
 The choice of the criterion is crucial, but typically it introduces some arbitrary choices in the process.
 The current reconstruction procedures often rely on heuristics to choose a threshold value for the pairwise correlation or causality measures.
 Values below the threshold are discarded, so that an edge is assigned only between units whose interaction is sufficiently strong.
 This procedure is known to produce complex features even when no complex structure is present~\cite{cantwell}.
-Preferably, using a more sophisticated statistical analysis a set of \pvs is computed to evaluate the significance of the link between the nodes with respect to null-models~\cite{nakamura}.
+Preferably, using a more sophisticated statistical analysis, a set of \pvs is computed to evaluate the significance of the edge between the nodes with respect to a null-model~\cite{nakamura}.
 However, even in this case, the process incurs in the issues of partial correlations \cite{runge} and multiple testing~\cite{dudoit2003multiple}.
+Other approaches have been recently proposed (e.g. \cite{tiago, young2020}), by which the posterior probability distribution of the network structure is computed using suitable generative processes and prior information.
+The network is reconstructed by sampling from this distribution.
+These approaches require the model of the dynamics to be defined together with its corresponding probabilistic model for the data.
+In other cases, the network structure can be constructed from static observations and ad-hoc measurements (see e.g. \cite{protein_net, static_reconstruction_sensors, road_net}), which may be affected by noise and measurement error.
+In any case, after the reconstruction of the network structure, it is possible to compute the topological descriptors of the structure.